Sangit249/opertingsystem/week4.md

 ## 5. Reflection & Problem Solving

-- **Technical Challenge:** During the configuration of sshd_config, an initial error in syntax caused the SSH service to fail to restart.
-- **Resolution:** By reviewing the system logs (journalctl -xe), the typo was identified and corrected before the session was closed, avoiding a permanent lockout.
 - **Theory to Practice:** This phase transitioned theoretical security controls (firewalls and keys) into a functional, hardened environment.
 The administrative constraint forced me to verify my configurations in real-time before logging out.
+- **Technical Challenge:** During the setup of sshd_config, there was a initial problem in terms of syntax that resulted in a restart of the SSH service.
+- **Resolution:** The mistake was rectified by reviewing the system logs (journalctl -xe) before the session was closed.
+A permanent lockout was thus prevented.